 This project has been classified as a Consult project based on the International Association for Public Participation Spectrum.
 This means the City will obtain public feedback on the preferred option for the park improvements while keeping the community informed, listening to concerns, acknowledging aspirations and sharing how input influences decisions.
 This classification was assigned during Community Engagement Phase 3.

 This phase started in September 2023.
-In this phase, students from Toronto Metropolitan University worked with residents and stakeholders to define a renewed overall vision for the park, which informed the development of study options in Community Engagement Phase 2.
+In this phase, planning students from Toronto Metropolitan University worked with residents and stakeholders to define a renewed overall vision for the park, which informed the development of study options in Community Engagement Phase 2.

 Vision Statement